Mean curvature flow in Fuchsian manifolds: Abstract

 \section{Abstract}

-Motivated by questions in detecting minimal surfaces in hyperbolic manifolds, we study the behavior of geometric flows in complete hyperbolic three-manifolds.
-In most cases the flows develop singularities in finite time.
+Motivated by the goal of detecting minimal surfaces in hyperbolic manifolds, we study geometric flows in complete hyperbolic $3$-manifolds.
+In general, the flows might develop singularities at some finite time.
 In this paper, we investigate the {\mcf} in a class of complete {\htm}s ({\Fm}s) which are warped products of a closed surface of genus at least two and $\R$.
-In particular, we prove that there exists a large class of closed initial surfaces, as geodesic graphs over the {\tg} surface $\Sigma$, such that the {\mcf} exists for all time and converges to $\Sigma$.
-This is among the first examples of converging {\mcf}s of compact hypersurfaces in Riemannian manifolds.
-We also provide some useful calculations for the general warped product setting.
+We show that for a large class of closed initial surfaces, which are graphs over the {\tg} surface $\Sigma$, the {\mcf} exists for all time and converges to $\Sigma$.
+This is among the first examples of converging {\mcf}s starting from closed hypersurfaces in Riemannian manifolds.
+We also provide calculations for the general warped product setting which will be useful for further works.